cityofaustin/atd-data-tech/.github/ISSUE_TEMPLATE/-tech-services--move-apple-device-from-airwatch-to-intune.md

 Device Serial Number:
 Profile:

-Move the Device from Airwatch to Intune.
+Steps to move the Device from Airwatch to Intune:
+1. Send a ticket to CTM to have Device created in Intune include Serial number and Profile
-Unenroll the Device from airwatch you might need to send a ticket to CTM PCLM UEM Log into Airwatch and look the device up (it might be under TPW, ATD, PWD, CIO) Under more actions tab select "Enterprise Wipe" ensure that the "Prevent reenrollment" is checked The city apps should disappear reset the device
+2. unenroll the Device from airwatch .
+Log into Airwatch and look the device up (it might be under TPW, ATD, PWD, CIO)
+3. Under more actions tab select "Enterprise Wipe" ensure that the "Prevent reenrollment" is checked (The city apps should disappear)
+4.  reset the device
+ A,.
+Place one of the ipads used to mirror the client ipad next to the client ipad
+ B. Follow the prompts t if it asks you to log in again the device is still in Airwatch
+ C. One the device is set up have the user log into company portal.